banzaicloud/koperator-docs/docs/ssl.md

 {{< include-code "enable-ssl.sample" "yaml" >}}

-If `sslSecrets.create` is `false`, the operator will look for the secret at `sslSecrets.tlsSecretName` and expect these values:
+If `sslSecrets.create` is `false`, the operator will look for the secret at `sslSecrets.tlsSecretName` in the same namespace of the **KafkaCluster** custom resource and expect these values:

 | Key          | Value              |
 |:------------:|:-------------------|